 Once you have your letter, you can start looking for the perfect furry friend.
 When choosing an ESA, selecting an animal that is easily trained and well-suited to living in close quarters with humans is essential.
 After bringing your new pet home, you need to do a few more things to make sure they are officially recognized as an ESA.

-Frequently Asked Questions about Emotional Support Cats
+Frequently Asked Questions (FAQ) About Emotional Support Cats

 With cats being a less common service animal option, there can be a variety of questions needing answers before proceeding with getting one.
 Luckily, Pettable is here with the answers needed.

 There is no reason cats cannot also serve as emotional support animals.
 Cats are loving and affectionate creatures that can provide solace and comfort in times of distress.
-They are also low-maintenance, making them ideal ESAs for busy people.
+They are also low maintenance, making them ideal ESAs for busy people.

 An emotional support cat can cost anywhere from a few hundred dollars to thousands depending on the breed.
 You can get them for less if they come from pet adoption centers.